pri22296/botify/docs/quickstart.rst

 0 since modifiers are never stored in the parsed list.

 -------------------------------------------------------------------------
-Removal of a task
+Removal of a Field
 -------------------------------------------------------------------------

-To delete a task from the internal parse list you can use the action, Botify.ACTION_DELETE.
-It removes the task if found at `relative_pos` and corresponds to one of the tasks in the modifiers's target tasks.
+To delete a Field from the internal parse list you can use the action, Botify.ACTION_DELETE.
+If one of the target tasks are found at `relative_pos` , the modifier deletes an entry corresponding to the target with specified offset.